 It may be hard to believe that you can build the body you want but, it is in fact possible.
-You cannot change your DNA or the way you gain weight (mesomorph, endomorph or ectomorph), but you can transform your shape (apple, pear or hourglass) into another.
+You cannot change your DNA or the way you gain weight (mesomorph, endomorph or ectomorph), but you can transform your shape (apple, pear, or hourglass) into another.

 Building an hourglass shape is a goal for many, they want a smaller midsection, bigger thighs and glutes and proportionate arms.
 If you weren’t born this way, wearing waist trainers, doing endless squats and squeezing yourself into high-waisted clothing won’t change your body.
 Working out and gradually changing your overall body structure is the way to actually have and sustain a curvier appearance.
 Here are ways to create an hourglass!

-I am 5 foot, but most people do not notice unless I am standing next to someone who is 5’5” or taller.
+I am 5 feet, but most people do not notice unless I am standing next to someone who is 5’5” or taller.
 Then my height really stands out and I get “Oh wow, you are short!”
 Or when there are mini bagels at a hotel, you only say they are mini because you have seen larger bagels in your life.
 Things appear smaller or bigger only by what you can compare to it and the same goes for your body.
-As an apple shaped girl, it is hard for me to shrink my stomach to get the hourglass look.
+As an apple-shaped girl, it is hard for me to shrink my stomach to get the hourglass look.
 MY stomach is where I gain weight and one of the wider parts on me.
 So how do you fix this?
 Make everything else bigger!

 If you are dealing with a big stomach, focus on creating bigger legs, thighs, and shoulders.
-Comparatively, if you are lifting heavier on your shoulders, doing compound leg exercise to grow your muscles, they will get bigger and wider, making your midsection look smaller!
+Comparatively, if you are lifting heavier on your shoulders, doing compound leg exercises to grow your muscles, they will get bigger and wider, making your midsection look smaller!
 The key is to not build any more muscle on your stomach (never use weights to do any core work out) and do not do heavy oblique exercises that will build more muscle on your sides.

 Leg Day Every day!